gregorywelker/exact-inference-bayes/README.md

 # Exact Inference in Bayes Nets

-Finding exact inference in Bayes Nets based on the enumeration algorithm
+Finding exact inference in Bayes Nets based on the enumeration-ask algorithm